lwfcoin/api-documentation/README.md

 ##Introduction

-OXYcoin client API.
+LWF client API.
 All API endpoints are relative to the /api prefix.

 All endpoints will return: